 Mortgage Options for New Settlers

-While securing a mortgage as a new immigrant can be challenging, the survey noted that three quarters (75 percent) of newcomers arrive with savings or cash to help buy a home.
+While securing a mortgage as a new immigrant can be challenging, the survey noted that three quarters (75%) of newcomers arrive with savings or cash to help buy a home.

 However, with no or little credit history in Canada, the road to homeownership has some potholes.
-This one factor, among others, explains the low homeownership rate among newcomers of just 32 percent (vs. 68 percent for all Canadians).
+This one factor, among others, explains the low homeownership rate among newcomers of just 32% vs. 68% for all Canadians.

 Most conventional mortgage programs aren’t available to recent immigrants.
-The ones that are require minimum down payments of between 20 and 35 percent, often closer to 35.
+The ones that are require minimum down payments of between 20% and 35%, often closer to 35.